Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Estimating the errors E1 and E2 for different particle distributions

-The panel on the left in Fig.~(\ref{fig:convergence}) shows the averaged $L_1$ value for $E_1$ and $E_2$, calculated in the interval $0.3\le x\le 0.7$, for the test presented above.
-The $L_1$ values for the partition of the unit and $\Delta x/h$ decrease as the exponent p increases, as expected.
+calculated in the interval $0.3\le x\le 0.7$ for the test presented above.
+The $L_1$ values for the partition of the unity and $\left<\Delta x\right>/h$ decreases as the exponent p increases, as expected.
 Nevertheless, the quantitative details again depend on the type of estimator, $X_1$ or $X_2$.
 As the figure shows, there is a factor ten reduction of the $L_1$ errors for $X_1$ and $p\simeq 0.9$.
 The errors become negligible when $p\simeq 1$.
-Although the option $X_2$ shows a lower convergence rate it is still good, decreasing the errors in almost a factor ten when $p\simeq 1$.
+Although the option $X_2$ shows a lower convergence rate at larger p values, it still provides a significant reduction of $L_1$ , decreasing the errors in almost a factor ten when $p= 1$.

-The panel on the right in Fig.~(\ref{fig:convergence}) shows the averaged $L_1$ error of $\frac{df}{dx}$~normalized to $< (\frac{df}{dx})_{analytic} >$,
+The panel on the right in Fig.~\ref{fig:convergence} shows the averaged $L_1$ error of $\frac{df}{dx}$ normalized to $\left<(\frac{df}{dx})_{analytic}\right>$,

-and how both schemes (ISPH and ncISPH) converge in light of the flavor used for the estimator X ($X_1$ solid lines, $X_2$ lines with points).
-We note that because the ncISPH scheme (\ref{approxI}) is making exact linear interpolations, the results (black line) are not sensitive on the adopted value of $p$.
-On the other hand, the results of the conservative scheme, ISPH (red lines), show a clear dependence on the choice of the volume elements, as expected.
+and how both schemes (ISPH and ncISPH) converge in light of the flavor used for the estimator $X$ ($X_1$ solid blue line and $X_2$ solid magenta line).
+We note that because the ncISPH scheme (Eq.~\ref{approxI}) makes exact linear interpolations, the results (black line) are not sensitive on the adopted value of $p$.
+On the other hand, the results of the conservative scheme, ISPH (blue and magenta lines), show a clear dependence on the choice of the volume element, as expected.
 The profile of $L_1 (p)$ decreases linearly, achieving the same accuracy as the ncISPH scheme when $p > 0.9$ for $X_1$ or close to it for $X_2$.

-Even though the test cases presented in this section were calculated in 1D with ordered particle settings, the results unambiguously support the idea that {\sl a better partition of unit improves both the estimation of density and the calculation of gradients in ISPH}.
-Hereafter, we focus on the volume elements calculated with the estimator $X_a=X_{2,a}$ (Eq.~\ref{X2}) with $p=1$, because, unlike $X_{1,a}$, it perfectly fits with the Lagrangian formulation of the SPH equations and also allow us to eliminate the parameter $p$.
+Even though the test cases presented in this section were calculated in 1D with ordered particle settings, the results unambiguously support the idea that: a better partition of unity improves both the estimation of density and the calculation of gradients in ISPH.
+Hereafter, we focus on the volume elements calculated with the estimator $X_2$ (Eq.~\ref{X2}) with $p=1$, because, unlike $X_1$, it fits in with the Lagrangian formulation of the SPH equations perfectly and also allows us to eliminate the parameter, $p$.
 Additionally, the grad-h terms can be easily incorporated to the scheme with this choice of VEs.
-The resulting ISPH equations will be described in Sect.~\ref{sec:isph_equations}.
+The resulting ISPH equations are described in Sect.~\ref{sec:isph_equations}.